rtCamp/docs.rtcamp.com/rtmedia/troubleshooting/conflict-diagnosis-guide-wordpress-plugins/index.markdown

 ---
-title: Conflict Diagnosis Guide for WordPress plugins
+title: Conflict Diagnosis Guide for WordPress Plugins
 ---

-## What is a conflict?
+## What is a Conflict?

-There are a lot of plugins and themes in the WordPress ecosystem.
+There are many plugins and themes in the WordPress ecosystem.
 At times, multiple plugins try and modify the same feature in WordPress.
-WordPress recommends using the Hooks, Actions and Filters so that these can work in a coordinated way and minimise conflicts.
+WordPress recommends using the Hooks, Actions and Filters so that these can work in a coordinated way and minimize conflicts.

 However, a lot of plugins and themes by inexperienced authors, for various reasons do not follow the standard recommended methods.
-Due to this, a poorly written plugin/theme can break functionality of other plugins.
-In effect, there is a conflict between the two (plugin/theme).
+Due to this, a poorly written plugin or theme can break functionality of other plugins.
+In effect, there is a conflict between the two (plugin or theme).

-## JavaScript conflicts
+## JavaScript Conflicts

-A lot of themes and plugins need to add javascript on the frontend, the dashboard or both.
-Again, there are standard methods for this (wp_enqueue_script).
-Some plugins and themes, again don't follow the standards for various reasons, due to which some expected functionality breaks.
+Many themes and plugins need to add JavaScript on the front end, the dashboard or both.
+Again, there are standard methods for this (for example, *wp_enqueue_script*).
+Some plugins and themes, do not follow the standards for various reasons, due to which some expected functionality breaks.

-More problematic is when some javascript has an error(s).
-An error in javascript prevents anything after that to run.
-So, if the javascript added by one plugin has an error, the execution of the code will stop.
-Subsequent scripts loaded by any other plugin/theme will not be run and the functionality breaks.
+More problematic is when JavaScript code has an error(s).
+An error in JavaScript prevents anything after that to run.
+If the JavaScript code added by one plugin has an error, the execution of the code will stop.
+Subsequent scripts loaded by any other plugin or theme will not be run and the functionality breaks.

 ## Diagnosing Conflicts